-Click the button below for SFS scholarship program guidance and a list of participating schools.
-Or if you are close to graduation, view a listing of Federal cybersecurity jobs available on USAJOBS.gov at the bottom of this page.
+If you are close to graduation, view a listing of Federal cybersecurity jobs available on USAJOBS.gov on the NICCS Cybersecurity Careers page.